Basopenia

 Basopenia (or basocytopenia) is a form of agranulocytosis associated with a deficiency of basophils.
 It has been proposed as an indicator of ovulation.
 It is difficult to detect without flow cytometry, because normal levels are so low.
-It can be defined as less than 0.01 x 109 / L.
+It can be defined as less than 0.01 billion / L. Basopenia has been observed in a number of conditions, including after the administration of corticosteroids and in disease states such as chronic urticaria and lupus.